site logo

 }

 Last example is a bit different way of numeric data validation.
 Instead of conversion to numeric data type, allowed characters are tested.
 The second line of code deletes all spaces from input string (thousands separators, leading, closing space).
 Next line performs potential replacement of decimal comma for point.
-In the fourth line of code occurrence of decimal separator attribute is reset.
+In the fourth line of code occurrence of decimal separator flag is reset.

-Modified string is passed character by character for test.
+Adapted string is passed character by character for test.
 First character can be negative sign.
 Further test is decimal point occurrence, which may appear in string only once.
 All else characters can be digits only.

 It is possible to replace the last code example by built-in function IsNumeric() in VBScript in similar way as was described in previous article.
 I do not advise to use VBScript for validation functions in browser, but on server side this old programing language is quite efficient.

-updated 30.03.2008
+updated 22.01.2010